 The rendering, as well as a proscenium view, appeared again on page 39 of the Modern Theatre section of the August 5, 1950 issue of Boxoffice.
 Thanks to Joe Vogel for spotting this.
 They noted that the theatre had a 400 space parking lot and mentioned that "A screen of the Cycloramic type has been installed with special perforations to add depth to the picture image."

 An article about the new theatre from the L.A.
 Times.
 The rendering seen above also appeared, but with its marquee copy whited out.
-Thanks to Ken McIntyre for finding the story for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for finding the story for a post on the Photos of Los Angeles private Facebook group.
 Thanks to Bill Gabel for finding this description in a trade magazine:

 "The front is trimmed in copper and stainless steel with green and coral circular neon on the facade above the double marquee.
 The walls of the lobby and foyer are done in pastel colors with tone on tone carpeting covering the floor and indirect lighting.
-The front of the candy counter and doors leading to the green terrazzo restrooms are paneled in redwood.
-The walls of the auditorium are also done in pastel shades with combed plywood sides.
-A special smoking room and a crying room add to patron convenience."

 Pacific Theatres took over the operation around 1958.
 The transition was noted in an October 19, 1959 article in Boxoffice.